Barton Bendish: 20th century

 In 1929 the north-eastern boundary of the parish was moved westwards from the Devil's Dyke to the parallel lane known as Narborough Hill, so giving 190 acres (77 hectares) to the parish of Beachamwell.

-RAF Barton Bendish was a short-lived Second World War airfield, operating for two years from September 1939.
+RAF Barton Bendish was a Second World War airfield which operated for two years from September 1939.
 The location was just north-east of the wood called The Channels.
 The only surviving remnant is a polygonal brick-clad concrete pillbox up a farm track west of Eastmoor Lane (first right from the village).

 In 1947, the Spread Eagle pub was bought by Truman's Brewery of London as a tied house.
 It was sold to the Brent Walker pubco in 1988.

 The Berney family finally lost possession of the Estate just after the Second World War, and the subsequent owners oversaw the introduction of intensive farming.
 Tenancies of farms were terminated and farms amalgamated, with fields made bigger by removing some hedgerows, and pastureland was ploughed up for arable.
 Mechanisation reduced the need for farmworkers, and those farmworkers’ cottages surplus to requirements were demolished instead of being sold on.
 Albanwise Ltd purchased the Estate in 1992.

 St Mary's Church became disused in 1967, and was formally made redundant in 1975.
 It was taken over by what is now called the Churches Conservation Trust and restored, with the roof being put back in thatch.
-Also in 1967 the post office and village shop merged as businesses, but this did not elicit viability and the combined retail outlet shut down for good a decade later.
+Also in 1967 the post office and village shop merged as businesses, but this did not prove profitable and the combined retail outlet shut down for good a decade later.
 The school closed in 1974, owing to a lack of children.

 In 1980/1 an archaeological excavation took place on the site of All Saints' Church, and this was followed up by another one across the road in 1988 when The Paddocks housing estate was started.